kessl/dotfiles/README.md

 ### Using Git and the bootstrap script

 You can clone the repository wherever you want.
 (I like to keep it in `~/dev/personal/dotfiles`.)
 The bootstrapper script will pull in the latest version and copy dotfiles to your home folder.
-If you're settings

 ```bash
 git clone https://github.com/kessl/dotfiles.git && cd dotfiles && source bootstrap.sh